Murtl/data-science/README.md

 - The next step (that is not part of the pipeline but of the report) was to compare the best model to other models from other researchers.
 - For this, different models from Kaggle on the same dataset were used.
 - This whole analysis and final comparison is present in the report (`Student_Performance_Report_Michael_Mertl.pdf`).
+- The extra calculated metric scores, besides the accuracy, are present in the `studentperformance/notebooks/5_data_science_comparison.ipynb` notebook and are used to compare my model with the other Kaggle models.